bolderbrush10/SearchlightAssault/programmer-notes.md

 - We also want to think about teleporting or somehow... hiding the entities we're replacing.
 It's been a while since we thought about that.
 It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.

 - Still need to think about gameplay / balance for boosting effect...
+Cooldown on turrets which have been boosted?

+- Need to think about swapping in searchlight when unpowered vs powered vs foe spotted (Maybe nothing on == unpowered (not attacking turtle), big light on == powered, big light + filament on == powered & foe spotted?)
+  Maybe we need to use the 'energy glow' animation layer so the spotlight sprite 'glows' at night

+- Fix radius_visualisation_specification

+- TODO sometimes, very rarely, the searchlight will target something random in range while the turtle is being despawned / respawned.
+Maybe we should disable / enable it right after its foe dies?

 ## Next Tasks: